Photo of author

 The spinal cord transmits nerve signals from the brain to the rest of the body.
 It is enclosed and safeguarded by layers of tissue known as the meninges and a column of vertebrae (spinal bones).
 Damage to the spinal cord is called spinal cord injury (SCI).
 SCI may be permanent and life-threatening.
 Depending on the … Read more

-Hypocalcemia & Hypercalcemia Nursing Diagnosis & Care Plan
+Hypocalcemia & Hypercalcemia: Nursing Diagnoses & Care Plans

 Calcium is an electrolyte necessary for numerous cellular and enzymatic processes.
-99% of the total amount of calcium in the body is found in the skeleton, which makes sense given that it is a crucial part of bone ossification.
+99% of the total amount of calcium in the body is found in the skeleton and it is a crucial part of bone ossification.
 Soft tissues and extracellular fluids contain the other 1%.
-Calcium is vital for bone structure and … Read more
+Calcium is vital for bone structure and integrity, muscle contraction, blood … Read more

 Tetralogy of Fallot: Nursing Diagnoses & Care Plans